Giacomo Castelvetro: Protestantism

-Travels
+Patronage and tutorship

 In 1574 he befriended Sir Roger North of Kirtling on a 1574 visit to England and accompanied his son John on an educational tour in Italy.
 He was known to travel frequently to Europe after settling in England.
 He attended the renowned book fairs at Basel and Frankfurt.
-In 1592 he travelled to Scotland where his wife Isotta died.
-He then went to Denmark and Sweden.
-In Sweden he acquainted himself with Duke Charles who later became king in 1599.
-He toured Europe in 1598, visiting France, Switzerland and Germany.
-He set off on another European tour in search of patronage in 1611 after being freed from the Inquisition.

-Patronage and tutorship

 In England he received the patronage of Sir Philip Sidney, Sir Francis Walsingham and Sir Christopher Hatton when he became interested in publishing Renaissance works.
 He was closely involved with the English embassy in Venice and became friends with Sir Henry Wotton who was ambassador there before Sir Dudley Carleton.

-In 1592 he was appointed Italian tutor and secretary to King James VI of Scotland and Anne of Denmark.
+In 1592, Castelvetro travelled to Scotland where his wife Isotta died.
+Castelvetro taught Italian to King James VI and Anne of Denmark.
+He made friends with the queen's goldsmith Elias Le Tellier.

+He gave James VI a manuscript of his works in August 1592, and another manuscript to the Danish ambassador, Niels Krag in 1593, seeking Danish royal patronage.
 King James later mentioned to the Venetian ambassador Antonio Foscarini that Castelvetro had served him in Scotland for a few years and was well-liked.

-He gave James VI a manuscript of his works in August 1592, and another manuscript to the Danish ambassador, Niels Krag in 1593, seeking Danish royal patronage.
+After the baptism of Prince Henry in August 1594, Castelvetro joined the service of the Danish diplomat and administrator Christian Barnekow.
+He went to Sweden in February 1596.
+Castelvetro wrote to Barnekow from Örebro on 26 March 1596 before travelling to Nyköping.
+Castelvetro acquainted himself with Duke Charles who later became King of Sweden.

+Castelvetro toured Europe in 1598, visiting France, Switzerland and Germany.
+He set off on another European tour in search of patronage in 1611 after being freed from the Inquisition.
 He taught Italian at the University of Cambridge for the Spring term in 1613; those he taught included George Stanhope.
 He is considered to be the most important promoter of the Italian language and heritage after John Florio, the first known teacher of Italian at the University of Oxford.